 While you may want to provide these heirs with an inheritance to assist them when you’re gone, that may not always be as simple as you think.
 Direct bequests to a disabled heir who receives government assistance from SSI or Medicaid could affect his or her eligibility for those benefits.
-At the Law Office of Roy W. Litherland, we can provide you with special needs planning that can help you to avoid that problem while giving your loved one an inheritance that can change his or her life for the better.
+At Litherland, Kennedy & Associates, APC, Attorneys at Law, we can provide you with special needs planning that can help you to avoid that problem while giving your loved one an inheritance that can change his or her life for the better.

 Contact us today for a free California special needs planning consultation by dropping us a message via this website or calling (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
 We’re always ready to provide answers to your important questions, including: